Octodontotherium

 Fossil distribution is exclusive to Santa Cruz Province, Argentina (Deseado and Sarmiento Formations) and Bolivia (Salla Formation).

+It was a large herbivore that fed on various types of plants.

 Taxonomy

 Octodontotherium was named by Ameghino (1894).
 It was assigned to Mylodontidae by Carroll (1988); and to Mylodontinae by Gaudin (1995).

+Palaeoecology

+Orthodentine microwear analysis suggests that Octodontotherium was an unspecialised herbivore able to feed on a variety of different plants.